Arctic Corsair: Museum ship

-In June 2018, it was announced that she was to move to dry-dock in September 2018 while flood defence work is undertaken on the River Hull.
+In June 2018, it was announced that she was to move to dry-dock in September 2018 while flood defence work was undertaken on the River Hull.
 This was delayed while other flood defence work was undertaken but on 4 August 2019 was she moved to a temporary berth in Alexandra Dock.
-Later she will move to a new permanent berth in the redeveloped North End Shipyard in Dock Office Row as part of the Hull Maritime City project, back in the Museums Quarter; initial groundwork on the shipyard's visitor centre commenced in November 2022.
+A later aspect was a planned-move to a new permanent berth in the redeveloped North End Shipyard in Dock Office Row as part of the Hull Maritime City project, back in the Museums Quarter; initial groundwork on the shipyard's visitor centre commenced in November 2022.
 On 6 October 2021, she was moved by two tugs to Dunston's shipyard to undergo restoration work.

+Following the completion of extensive restoration work, on the morning of 14 August 2026, she was towed from Duston's shipyard by three tugs down the River Hull to the North End Shipyard in what was described as the ship's "final journey".
+Extensive dredging of River Hull mud to achieve a deeper channel required planning consent.